iceye/TEST-M5Dial_TFT_eSPI/README.md

 Mh, prob not, I'm just sharing a few hours I worked on it mostly because there's almost zero documentation about this and I need to reproduce an issue.

 - *Why do I have to call M5.begin() if I'm using TFT_eSPI?*
-First without it the display is not working (prob because the init process in TFT_eSPI for GC9A01 is buggy/wrong/incomplete, you can try yourself).
+First without M5.begin() the display is not working (prob because the init process in TFT_eSPI for GC9A01 is buggy/wrong/incomplete, you can try yourself).
 Second the M5 lib will give you access to the other features like Speaker, Encoder, Buttons, etc

 - *Is it useful?*
 I don't know, this implementation will not be used in production

 - *Are there any alternatives to TFT_eSPI?*
 Yes: MGFX are working quite well for very simple tasks.
 LVGL are VERY VERY complex to use but are almost the best out there for this board.
+It really depends what you need and what you expect.
+For sure I would prefer a double buffered + looped control draw like MGFX/LVGL then a direct draw/manual control like TFT_eSPI (try bouncing circles to find out the draw issue at the top of the display).

 # This project will end here